Stephenpaps/Loginpage/README.md

 LOGIN PAGE

-Created a Register and Login page usinf Sqlite Browser Database.
+Created a Register and Login page using Sqlite Browser Database.